LuccaSA/lucca-front/README.md

 sizes.override.scss
 ```

-Paste this in icons.override.scss (will be improved later)
+Override icons link in icons.override.scss (will be improved soon):

 ```
 $icons: (